 Lessons learned

-As part of quality management activities lessons learned has been collected from Work package leaders and Project Management Board.
+As part of quality management activities, lessons learned have been collected from Work package leaders and Project Management Board.

 Risk review

-During project year 1 two risk reviews took place involving Work package leaders and Project Management Board.
-All mitigation plans have been reviewed and approved by technical coordinator.
+During project year 1, two risk reviews took place involving work package leaders and the Project Management Board.
+All mitigation plans have been reviewed and approved by the Technical Coordinator.

 Quality plan review

-On a yearly basis the quality plan is being reviewed and a report on quality status is produced to meet changed conditions or objectives during the project life span according to the following schedule:
+On a yearly basis the quality plan is reviewed and a report on quality status is produced to meet changed conditions or objectives during the project life span according to the following schedule:

 Project month 14: D 1.3 Report of quality status and quality plan for Period 2 (M13-M30)